 It’s impossible to know who washed their hands and who is a carrier of microscopic germs and bacteria.
 Because of this hand hygiene is considered an “invisible” problem.

 The data this CDC study shows is dangerous and bleak.
 Although young, healthy adults can “bounce back” with a lower percentage of complications, other populations are not as lucky.
-The elderly, the immune compromised, children whose immune system is only just developing, chemo patients, and more – all depend on good hand hygiene practices to stay healthy and well.
+The elderly, the immune-compromised, children whose immune system is only just developing, chemo patients, and more – all depend on good hand hygiene practices to stay healthy and well.
+Shocking Study about hand washing.

 Keeping our environment hygienic and safe is something that we must do as a society in order to protect those who are compromised even though we might not be.
 This is the kind of message we believe in here at Soapy.